WebHare/runkit/doc/arm64.md

 # WebHare on arm64
 WARNING: arm64 is experimental.
 DO NOT RUN IN PRODUCTION.

-- We're not regularly publishing an arm64 version to the Docker registries
+- We're not regularly publishing an arm64 version to the podman registries
 - We do not run continuous integration tests for arm64 WebHare

 But if you really need a pihare: